Equidistant-403/equidistant/shared/developer-documentation.md

 New test files can be added either to specific files that already exist within the `equidistant/backend/tests` directory, or new files can be created there should the desired test not fit into one of the existing files.
 ​
 Some tests that run directly on the server may require running within Django, in which case tests can be added to the `equidistant/backend/src/httpserver/myapp/test.py` file.

+### Live Testing
+If you want to test on the live deployment located [here](https://equidistant-403.github.io/equidistant/) you'll have to make two accounts with different addresses such that a location query is possible.

 ## Building a release
 Version number should be updated in the top level `README.md` file, and again in the `frontend/my-app/package.json` file.